cloudant-labs/clouseau/README.md

 Expose Lucene features to CouchDB via Erlang RPC.

-## Clouseau 3.x

-Originally dubbed `ziose`, version `3.x` replaces the foundation of [`clouseau`](https://github.com/cloudant-labs/clouseau/tree/master) with a [`ZIO`](https://github.com/zio/zio) as an asynchronous scheduler.
-Additionally, this version depends on the Java interface provided by Erlang/OTP.

 ## Build status

 [![Build 3.x](https://github.com/cloudant-labs/clouseau/actions/workflows/build.yaml/badge.svg)](https://github.com/cloudant-labs/clouseau/actions/workflows/build.yaml)

+## Clouseau 3.x

+Version `3.x` replaces the foundation of [`clouseau`](https://github.com/cloudant-labs/clouseau/tree/master) with a [`ZIO`](https://github.com/zio/zio) as an asynchronous scheduler.
+This improves the stability and performance, enables Clouseau to run on modern JVMs and brings all non-Lucene dependencies up-to-date.

+## Upgrading from 2.x

+Clouseau 3.x is intended to be a drop-in replacement for 2.x in that it remains compatible with existing Clouseau 2.x indexes.
+However, there are some notable changes to the deployment:

+ * Java 21 is required.
+ * `clouseau.ini` is replaced by [app.conf](./app.conf).
+ * CouchDB 3.??? required.

 ## Dependency management